Individual Educational Needs

 Information about the local authority's Local Offer of services and provision for children and young people with special educational needs and disability can be found via www.hertsdirect.org/localoffer

 Parmiter’s is an inclusive school which values each and every member of its community, whilst striving to raise aspirations and achievement.
-The team, led by the Special Educational Needs Coordinator (SENCo), and consisting of teaching assistants and a part time SEN teacher, work closely with class teachers and pastoral staff to provide appropriate support for students who experience some difficulty in their learning.
+The team, led by the Special Educational Needs Coordinator (SENCo), and consisting of teaching assistants and three SEND Lead teachers, work closely with class teachers and pastoral staff to provide appropriate support for students who experience some difficulty in their learning.
 Working together and liaising closely with parents and relevant professionals, we aim to meet the educational, social, emotional and physical needs of the students.
 We are dedicated to enabling all students to fulfil their potential.
-Parmiter’s has specialist provision for students with visual impairment.
+Parmiter’s has specialist provision for students with a visual impairment.

 How do we do this in the classroom?

-- Quality First Teaching, in which teachers adapt learning situations and resources so that all students can make progress.
+- Quality First Teaching is the first step in meeting the needs of all students; our teachers adapt learning situations and resources so that all students can make progress.

-- Information for staff, where a student profile is written, detailing areas of need and appropriate strategies, as well as highlighting strengths.
+- We share key information with staff, via a student profile, detailing areas of need and appropriate strategies, as well as highlighting strengths.

-- Ongoing training for all staff, ensuring that we continue to build our skills and knowledge base to enable us to meet the needs of those with general and specific learning difficulties.
+- We offer ongoing training for all staff, ensuring that we continue to build our skills and knowledge base enabling us to meet the needs of those with general and specific learning difficulties.

-- Teaching assistants, who work closely with teaching staff, enabling students to access the curriculum alongside their peers, supporting them to overcome barriers to learning and to develop their independent learning skills.
+- Teaching assistants work closely with teaching staff, this enables students to access the curriculum alongside their peers, supporting them to overcome barriers to learning and to develop their independent learning skills.

 Working with parents

-We build good relationships and liaise closely with parents and carers.
-Focus groups are held to ensure we listen to parents’ concerns and seek parental contribution to our policy and practice.
+We aim to build supportive relationships and liaise closely with parents and carers.
+Focus groups are held once a year to ensure parents of a child with an EHCP have the opportunity to share concerns and input into our policy and practice.

 Transition from Primary School

-- Close liaison with primary schools.
+- Close liaison with primary schools, led by our Lead SEND Teachers for KS3, is vital.
 Students with particular needs are invited to visit and meet members of the team prior to Induction Day.

-- The SENCO attends the annual review of Year 6 students who have a Statement of Special Educational Need.
+- The SENCO or Lead SEND Teachers for KS3 attend the annual review of Year 6 students who have an EHCP.

 Supporting students with a Visual Impairment (VI)

 - Specialist teaching assistants adapt and develop resources.
-A range of equipment is available in school and we have four teaching assistants who are able to braille.
+A range of equipment is available in school and we have teaching assistants who are experienced in adapting resources for students with a visual impairment.
 We work closely with specialists from the County VI team.

-- Individual and small group teaching, meeting individual need.
-We use a range of teaching materials and software programmes.
+- We can offer small group teaching, meeting individual needs.
+We use a range of teaching materials with a focus on literacy skills, in close liaison with the English department.

-- Some students may have an adapted curriculum to enable them to achieve their own personal goals and future plans.
-This is particularly important for Key Stages 4 and 5, where there is close liaison with personal advisors from Connexions.
+- Some students may follow one fewer GCSEs to enable them to access additional support to achieve their own personal goals and future plans.
+This is particularly important for Key Stages 4 and 5, where there is also close liaison with personal advisors from YC Herts.

-- A homework club, which runs after school on two days per week.
+- A homework club runs after school on two days per week for students with SEND in KS3 through prior arrangement with parents/carers.